 So, it is not a wonder that some (*raises hand*) feel moderately anxious and/or eager towards going back to school after just getting used to summer again.

-10 EASY Activities for Back to School: Classroom or Therapy
+10 EASY Activities for Back to School: Speech Therapy or the Classroom

 This activity gets the students up and out of their chairs to communicate and ask questions with one another.
 It’s a great activity for students to familiarize themselves with their class/group.
 As the teacher/therapist, take this time to observe, plan for another lesson, and step in to support as needed!

 This is another activity where the students can “do their thing” if you have other matters to attend to (WHAT - teachers?
 No way); like, preparing for dismissal or finishing a parent email.
 Students can break into (whatever size) groups and tackle their scavenger hunt list!

 Make a checklist (or use visuals) for students to track down different items within the room, such as where their class notebooks will be, or where they turn in their work.